All Episodes

 And what I say is jump right back into that malfunction and keep going and then push through.

-Because what we don't want to do is stop connecting to God because you know what the storm's coming I don't care who you are.
+Because what we don't want to do is stop connecting to God.

-I mean Sean you are you are a friend.
+I mean, Sean, you are a friend.

-You're someone that I admire mightily in the industry but I do know you're human.
+You're someone that I admire mightily in the industry, but I do know you're human.

-And I know that you have your challenges too.
+And you have your challenges too.

-Of course we all have everybody does we have children who've gotten sick.
+We have children who've gotten sick.

 Whatever our situation, whatever our season is in life, we're human.